tasmota/docs/docs/Esptool.md

 NOTE2: For a proper device initialization after first firmware upload power down and power up the device.

-### ESPTOOL Executable (Windows & Linux)
+### ESPTOOL Executable (Windows, MacOs and Linux)

-The executable version of esptool is maintained by Ivan Grokhotkov and releases are kept at [https://github.com/igrr/esptool-ck/releases](https://github.com/igrr/esptool-ck/releases)
+The executable version of esptool can be dpwnloaded from [https://github.com/espressif/esptool/releases](https://github.com/espressif/esptool/releases)

 ### Download and Install

 For the purpose of simplicity only the Windows version will be explained here, but the command and parameters are the same for Windows, Linux and MAC/OSX.

-Download the latest release from [https://github.com/igrr/esptool-ck/releases](https://github.com/igrr/esptool-ck/releases) and extract the compressed file to a known location.
+Download the latest release from [https://github.com/espressif/esptool/releases](https://github.com/espressif/esptool/releases) and extract the compressed file to a known location.

 ### Download Tasmota